FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

     Preparing the game:

-    - All players agree to play the default of 10 rounds.
+    - All players agree to play the default of 10 games.
     - All players take 3 dice and 6 rocks.
     - Player 1 roles the highest total number with 3 dice (1+4+5=10) and may start the game.
 Player 1 receives an extra rock.

-    First round:
+    First game:

     - Player 1 starts the game and bets on rolling a 🎁 Wunsch.
 Player 1 then proceeds to roll 1,2,5 which is ⚰️ and therefore loses 2 rocks.
 Player 1 started with 7 rocks and now has 5.
 Now it is the next players turn.
     - The 2nd player predicts an 🦄 and rolls a 1,3,6 and therefore gains 5 rocks as well as the Einhorn figure.